nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 In my opinion, transparent biases make for a better review.
 Knowing that a music reviewer prefers novelty to cultural influence, or that a laptop reviewer prefers keyboard quality to screen (panel) quality, provides a frame of reference for their respective reviews.

-Only thing is: I'm not formally reviewing my experience with Fedora 29, 30, 31, and (so far) 32.
+However, I'm not formally reviewing my experience with Fedora 29, 30, 31, and (so far) 32.
 This is more of a "what-does-Fedora-have-or-do-for-me-that-other-Linux-desktop-distributions-do-not" post.
 Those exist, right?